softwares-compound/Neocadmium/README.md

 4. Automated testing and deployment pipeline

 ## The Story So Far
-Cadmium began as a way to make backend development less frustrating.
+Neocadmium began as a way to make backend development less frustrating.
 We've hit some cool milestones along the way:
 - Built a graph system that actually makes sense of code
 - Trained AI models that understand logs like developers do
 - Created an interface that doesn't get in your way